KarlosIII/Club-Website/README.md

 ## About the project

-Club Website project is a Codecademy project made to practice HTML/CSS, specially flexbox.
-I decide to make my project about a video game like in the old days when people use to make webpage for their clan/guild/group etc...
-Well before Discord.
-This is a fictionnal site where everything is created by me even the pizza discout.
+The Club Website project on Codecademy is a practical exercise focused on HTML/CSS, with a particular emphasis on flexbox techniques.
+I chose to create my project in the style of a vintage video game website, reminiscent of the days when webpages were crafted for gaming clans, guilds, and groups—long before platforms like Discord existed.
+This fictional site features original content created entirely by me, including even the pizza discount!

 ### Built with